freckletonj/uniteai/README.md

 I imagine if you point at the dir of any Transformers-compatible model, this should work.

-### 4. Give it a go.
+#### 4. Give it a go.

 **Keycombos**

-If you followed this installation procedure exactly, here are your keycombos:
+Your client configuration determines this, so if you are using the example client config examples in `./doc`:

 | Keycombo | Effect                                           |
 |:---------|:-------------------------------------------------|